wghglory/react-fundament/chapter07-router/chapter07.md

+We're going to build Navbar by react router

 # react-router-dom

 Route exact means exactly match the path.
 Take `<Route exact path='/' component={Home} />` for example.
 If we navigate to _localhost/popular_, without exact keyword, Home component still matches this route.